apdcode/RepData_PeerAssessment1/PA1_template.md

 ## 4:   13294 2012-10-05
 ## 5:   15420 2012-10-06
 ```

+There's a total of **570608** steps recorded accross  **15264** observations in the original dataset after accounting for missing values.
+Ordering the sum of steps for all intervals per day results in a table with **53** records
+The previous table displays the first 5 rows with the total number of steps per day displayed in the column named stepsum.
+This table is the basis for the histogram that follows in Figure 1.

 ### 2.2 - Make a histogram of the total number of steps taken each day